plone/documentation/docs/install/install-from-packages.md

 #### Cookiecutter

-Installation and upgrade is done below in `install-packages-install-label`.
+Installation and upgrade is done below in {ref}`install-packages-install-label`.

 (install-prerequisites-nvm-label)=